 For the next 4 days feed every 24 hours with 50g flour and a 50g warm water.
 Whisk to combine, you want a consistency similar to a pancake batter.
 After about 4 days the mix will start to ‘breathe” with bubbles on the surface and smell sweetly sour and yeasty (not offensive).
-In cooler weather or if you haven’t used whey or water kefir to activate the starter it may take 5 – 7 days to start bubbling.
+In cooler weather the starter may take 5 – 7 days to start bubbling – it is important to keep it warm to awaken the yeasts.
 Once you have bubbles you are ready to bake.

 Looking after your starter: